Arska795/learn-npm/README.md

 - If you're not logged in, follow [these instructions](http://npm.github.io/installation-setup-docs/installing/logging-in-and-out.html) to create an npm account and login to npm from your terminal.
 - Run `npm publish` inside the `date-and-time-helpers` folder

+:camel: **Question 2**: Do you need to have commited your code to repo before publishing to npm?

-:camel: **Question 2**: what error message do you get and how do you solve it?
+:camel: **Question 3**: what error message do you get and how do you solve it?

 - After you figure our what's wrong and fixed it, run `npm publish` again

-:camel: **Question 3**: what error message do you get this time and how do you solve it?
+:camel: **Question 4**: what error message do you get this time and how do you solve it?

 - After you figure our what's wrong and fixed it, run `npm publish` again.
 The publish should work and you should get an output similar to the one below.
 If you don't, ask the teacher or a classmate for help.